Skip to main content

 The loss of the passive region results in the following:

-• Workflow Engine Impact: The workflow engine will stop processing due to the loss of quorum.
+• Workflow engine impact: The workflow engine will stop processing due to the loss of quorum.

 Steps to take in case of passive region loss

-1. Temporary Recovery: Follow the operational procedure to temporarily recover from the loss and unblock the workflow engine.
+1. Temporary recovery: Follow the operational procedure to temporarily recover from the loss and unblock the workflow engine.

-2. Permanent Region Setup: Follow the operational procedure to create a new permanent region that will become your new passive region.
+2. Permanent region setup: Follow the operational procedure to create a new permanent region that will become your new passive region.

-Note: Unlike an active region loss, no data will be lost and no traffic rerouting is necessary.
+Unlike an active region loss, no data will be lost and no traffic rerouting is necessary.

-Disaster Recovery
+Disaster recovery

-The Recovery Point Objective (RPO) is the maximum tolerable data loss measured in time.
+The RPO is the maximum tolerable data loss measured in time.

-The Recovery Time Objective (RTO) is the time to restore services to a functional state.
+The RTO is the time to restore services to a functional state.

-For Operate, Tasklist, and Zeebe the RPO is 0.
+For Operate, Tasklist, and Zeebe, the RPO is 0.

 • failback has an RTO of 5 + X minutes to restore a functional state, where X is the time it takes to back up and restore Elasticsearch.
 This timing is highly dependent on the setup and chosen Elasticsearch backup type.
-During our automated tests, the reinstallation and reconfiguration of Camunda 8 takes 5 minutes.
-This can serve as a general guideline for the time required, though your experience may vary depending on your available resources and familiarity with the operational procedure.

 info